agustinamaraz/agustinamaraz/README.md

 <!-- TODO: Add last video link -->

-- :seedling: I’m currently learning about ReactJS.
+- :seedling: I’m currently learning about ReactJS and Python with Django.
 - 🤔 I’m looking for a job.
 - :speech_balloon: Ask me about anything.
 - 😄 Pronouns: She/Her.